Greenhouse will open March 14, 2025 Customer Appreciation Day April 19, 2025

 Blush

 Beautiful European pepper that matures from a soft greenish yellow to a vibrant red.
-Passes through all the colors of the sunset while it does.
-Sweet and delicious during immature and mature stages.
+Passes through all the colors of the sunset while maturing.
+Sweet and delicious during immature and mature stages .
 Delicious, crunchy and juicy fresh pepper.

 .80 days - 3" x 4"Green to RedFruits are very sweet and meaty, making them ideal for canning, freezing or eating fresh.